 Classic Easter Books for Children

 One of my goals for this year was to make my children’s Easter collection of books more robust, or, erm, exist… We have a pretty good collection of Christmas books going that I set out for them to read during the Christmas season.
-But I struggled to find Easter books that weren’t all bunnies and flowers.
+But I struggled to find more classic Easter books that weren’t all bunnies and flowers.
 I have nothing against bunnies and flowers, mind you, but also wanted some books with cultural and/or theological depth to them.
 Plus the few books I did have were geared toward toddlers, and my older children are no longer toddlers (sniff).
-So I’ve been scouring the internet, and searched my library’s catalog for Easter books, and have come up with several charming ones that explore the various European traditions associated with the holiday, as well as several other books that focus on the Resurrection story.
-Without further ado, may I present a short list of Easter books for children (and one for adults) that we’ve enjoyed!
+So I’ve been scouring the internet, and searched my library’s catalog for classic Easter books, and have come up with several charming ones that explore the various European traditions associated with the holiday, as well as several other books that focus on the Resurrection story.
+Without further ado, may I present a short list of classic Easter books for children (and one for adults) that we’ve enjoyed!

 In the European tradition section: